 *SHIPPING: Add flat-fee shipping $8 for the USA lower-48 states.
 Inquire on exact shipping if your address is outside this or global by emailing a zip code or international address to email@example.com Note--shipping does not increase if more than one item or quantity is ordered--one parcel is one shipping cost no matter what is inside.
 This is good for groups or "buddy" orders and saves money.

 DELIVERY: Batteries are included.
 All straps and cords arrive at your address in 1-3 weeks to any USA addresses.
 Secondaries take twice that time.
 Postal priority mail is our usual, though some items may arrive by plain parcel or padded mailer if we find it necessary.
 No UPS or FEDEX as we reserve these explicitly for corporate client work.

-We only need your shipping address and an email or telephone number to contact if problems, state qty & part number please.
+We only need your shipping address and an email or telephone number to contact if problems, state qty & part number and add the $8 shipping please.